sendbird/sendbird-syncmanager-ios/README.md

 end
 ```

-Install Sendbird SyncManager Framework through CocoaPods.
+Install `SendBirdSyncManager` framework through `CocoaPods`.

 ```bash
 pod install
 ```

-Update Sendbird SyncManager Framework through CocoaPods.
+Update `SendBirdSyncManager` framework through `CocoaPods`.

 ```bash
 pod update SyncManager
 ```

-Now you can see installed Sendbird framework by inspecting YOUR_PROJECT.xcworkspace.
+Now you can see installed `SendBirdSyncManager` framework by inspecting `YOUR_PROJECT.xcworkspace`.

 > **Note**: `SendBirdSyncManager` is dependent with `SendBird SDK`.
 If you install `SendBirdSyncManager`, Cocoapods automatically install `SendBird SDK` as well.
 And the minimum version of `SendBird SDK` is **3.0.203**.